Theme park managers provide a positive, enjoyable experience for customers, while meeting business aims and maintaining safety standards

 - Most theme parks are located in the countryside or near seaside resorts and can be found throughout the UK and Europe.
 In many areas of Europe, particularly new or expanding tourist destinations, new theme parks are being developed, especially water parks.
 Safety regulations vary between countries, so some retraining is needed for work abroad.

 - Many UK, European and international parks are corporately owned, often by groups with a chain of parks or facilities, including hotels.

-You do not need a degree or HND to become a theme park manager but qualifications in one of the following subjects may be useful:
+You don't need a degree or HND to become a theme park manager but a qualification in any of the following subjects may be useful:

 - facilities management

 A postgraduate qualification in leisure and recreation management, marketing, financial management, human resource management or business may improve your chances, although most employers stress the importance of practical work experience over academic qualifications.

 You'll need to show evidence of the following:

 - flexibility in order to cope with the varied demands of the work and the constant need for innovation

 - leadership skills and the ability to delegate

 - commercial initiative